Saturday, 1 July 2017

 The situation in Syria

-What Happened In Arsal Camp And Who Killed The Syrian Refugees
+What Happened In Arsal Camp

 'Many activists shared horrible pictures of Lebanese soldiers humiliating Syrian refugees in Arsal camp.

-almost naked on the ground under the scorching sun.
+The photos show dozens of Syrian refugees lying almost naked on the ground under the scorching sun.

 After the Lebanese Army rushed into the camp, many people were killed by the Lebanese soldiers, according to activists.

-The Lebanese story was different where the Lebanese media said that some people committed suicide bomb attacks against the Lebanese soldiers when they rushed into the camp
+The Lebanese story was different where the Lebanese media said that some people committed suicide bomb attacks against the Lebanese soldiers when they rushed into the camp.

 On the other hand, Some activists reported that all the alleged suicide attacks were fake and these people were killed by the Lebanese guns and then were showed as killed by suicide attacks, as happened with an old man who was killed by the Lebanese soldiers and then dragged out of the tents dead.